kenneth-fung/music-academy-orbital/README.md

 ## To Do

 - fix home page flash message
+- add error messages for:
+  - course new/edit
+  - lesson new/edit
-- add error messages for: course new/edit, lesson new/edit, review new (on course show page)
+  - review new/edit (on course page)
+  - empty posts & messages (on lesson page)
 - prevent tutor's posts/messages on their own course from counting towards their 'unread' count
-- prevent students/tutors from posting empty posts/messages on lessons

 - direct upload
 - prevent downloading